 What is a Simulated Device

 Devices are smart sensors that instrument equipment at the edge.
 They connect to the IBM Cloud through the Watson IoT Platform.
 Devices send messages, using the MQTT messaging protocol, to the IoT platform.
 The messages contain sensor readings formatted as JSON payloads.

-To connect a device to the IoT platform developers needs an actual physical device.
+To connect a device to the IoT platform developers need an actual physical device.
 Most IoT developer has devices ready to connect.
 But in some cases, a lack of an available device may become a delay in exploring the IoT Platform and start developing IoT applications.
 The IoT Platform should support developers to get started even without a physical device to connect.
-This blog describes the design of a new flexible capability to set up simulated devices in the in the Watson IoT Platform.
+This blog describes the design of a new flexible capability to set up simulated devices in the Watson IoT Platform.

 With Simulated Devices, we want to improve the getting started experience for device and application developers.

 The design vision is to allow users to create simulated virtual devices of a new or an existing device type.
 Users should be allowed to define the messages that the device should send, set up a schedule for the frequency of messages to be sent, and then turn on the device.
 Directly in the IoT Platform.
 As simple as that!